 By Kelly Coleman ‘23

 While we here at the Eye have our own opinions on the new schedule, we want, dear reader, to know what your opinions are!
-If you have thoughts on the new schedule that you want to be heard, then you only need to take a few seconds to fill out our short survey.
-(It’s only three, optional questions!)
+If you have thoughts on the new schedule that you want to be heard, then you only need to take a few seconds to fill out our short survey of only three, optional questions.
 Your responses will be compiled and released in an exclusive article in the next edition of The Eye.

 * * *

 Now, however, we must turn to the not-so-pretty side of the schedule: the lunch periods.
-From what I can tell, the changes to the lunch period had one main goal, and that was to reduce the stress on the lunch system of over a thousand students trying to buy lunch at the same time.
+From what I can tell, the changes to the lunch period had one main goal: reducing the stress on the lunch system from over a thousand students trying to buy lunch at the same time.
 Any soul unfortunate enough to have eaten lunch in the cafeteria last year can well remember the clamor of a tidal wave of students flooding the dining hall at once, blissfully ignoring Mr. Franzinger’s calls that the lunch period was for underclassmen only.
-So this year, it seems, in order to divide the student body and enforce separate lunch periods, the decision to create two, offset third periods was made.*
+This year, it seems, in order to divide the student body and enforce separate lunch periods, the decision to create two, offset third periods was made.*

-The east side/west side of campus split is a natural consequence of this decision; under the current system, lunch periods could not be split up by grade, as third period classes with students from multiple grades would be split up across two different (and overlapping) third period time slots.
-The current system does make sense as a way for third period classes to function with all their students, but just because it makes sense does not make it any less frustrating to deal with.
-Not being able to eat lunch with friends four out of seven days is aggravating and, for some unlucky students, that number might be even higher.
-The split periods don’t even seem to be very effective in reducing the load on the lunch systems, with lines as long and as crowded as they’ve ever been.
-(Whether the changes have succeeded in making things easier for the lunch system behind the scenes is something I can only speculate on.)
+The east side/west side of campus split is a natural consequence of this decision; under the current system, lunch periods could not be split up by grade as third period classes with students from multiple grades would be split up across two different and overlapping third period time slots.
+The current system does make sense as a way for third period classes to function with all their students, but just because it makes sense does not make it any less frustrating.
+Not being able to eat lunch with friends four out of seven days is aggravating, and for some unlucky students, that number might be even higher.
+The split periods don’t even seem to be effective in reducing the load on the lunch systems with lines as long and as crowded as they’ve ever been.
+(Whether the changes have succeeded in making things easier for the lunch system behind the scenes is something on which I can only speculate.)
 Whatever gains might have been made from the new system simply don’t seem worth what has been lost to achieve them, in my opinion.
 While the motivations and reasonings for the changes to lunch are understandable, I can’t help but feel it was a swing and a miss on the execution.

 *This is mostly speculation on my part.
 Take it with a grain of salt.